 All trails are open to cross-country skiing.
 The foot trails from Frick Pond trailhead are particularly suitable.
 Different trail combinations offer skiers loops of varying lengths and degrees of difficulty, ranging from the leisurely Frick Pond Loop (2.1 miles) to the more ambitious Hodge Pond Loop (6.3 Miles), to the all-day adventure of the Quick Lake Quest (14.4 miles out and back).

 With over 29 miles of marked trails, Willowemoc Wild Forest hosts the most expansive snowmobile system in the Catskills.
 The system was developed jointly by DEC and the Sullivan County Trails Association, a local group of snowmobilers.
 The New York State Snowmobile Trail Grant Program provides funds for summer maintenance and winter grooming by the Sullivan County Trails Association.

-On state lands within the Forest Preserve, snowmobiles are permitted: 1) on trails marked by DEC as Snowmobile Trail, when they are covered with snow or ice; and 2) on frozen lakes and ponds, where access may be gained by public highways or marked snowmobile trails.
+On state lands within the Forest Preserve, snowmobiles are permitted only: 1) on trails marked by DEC as Snowmobile Trail, when they are covered with snow or ice; and 2) on frozen lakes and ponds, where access may be gained by public highways or marked snowmobile trails.

 Snowmobiles are otherwise prohibited on state lands within the Forest Preserve.
 They are not permitted on hiking paths, woods roads, or any other trails traversing state land, unless the trails are marked with DEC's round, orange, snowmobile trail markers.